-The initial report will identify:

-- (a) the PHS-Funded Human Subjects Research project and Investigator; - (b) the entity with which the Research Financial Interest is held; - (c) the nature and value of the Research Financial Interest; - (d) in the case of a Conflict of Interest as defined in Part A of the policy, how the Research Financial Interest could compromise or reasonably appear to compromise the Professional Interests of the Investigator; - (e) in the case of a PHS Financial Conflict of Interest, how the Research Financial Interest relates to the PHS-Funded Human Subjects Research project and the basis for the determination that a PHS Financial Conflict of Interest exists; and - (f) a description of the management plan in place to address the Conflict of Interest.
+The initial report will identify: (i) the PHS-Funded Human Subjects Research project and Investigator; (ii) the entity with which the Research Financial Interest is held; (iii) the nature and value of the Research Financial Interest; (iv) in the case of a Conflict of Interest as defined in Part A of the policy, how the Research Financial Interest could compromise or reasonably appear to compromise the Professional Interests of the Investigator; (v) in the case of a PHS Financial Tulane University Faculty Handbook | Page 116

+Conflict of Interest, how the Research Financial Interest relates to the PHS-Funded Human Subjects Research project and the basis for the determination that a PHS Financial Conflict of Interest exists; and (vi) a description of the management plan in place to address the conflict of interest.
-Information to be reported concerning the management plan will include:

-- (a) the role and duties of the Investigator with the Conflict of Interest; - (b) the conditions of the management plan; - (c) how the management plan will protect the research from bias;

-- (d) the Investigator's agreement to the management plan; and - (e) how the management plan will be monitored.
+Information to be reported concerning the management plan will include: (i) the role and duties of the Investigator with the conflict of interest; (ii) the conditions of the management plan; (iii) how the management plan will protect the research from bias; (iv) the Investigator's agreement to the management plan; and (v) how the management plan will be monitored.

-Annual updates to the report will include information on the current status of the Conflict of Interest and any changes to the management plan.
+Annual updates to the report will include information on the current status of the conflict of interest and any changes to the management plan.

-Public Disclosure.
-If the Investigator of a PHS-Funded Human Subjects Research project who is the project director, principal Investigator or otherwise identified by the University as senior/key personnel on the grant application has been determined by the COI Committee to have a Conflict of Interest of a financial nature or a PHS Financial Conflict of Interest, (where the Conflict of Interest was disclosed and is still held by the project director, principal Investigator or senior/key personnel), then, the University will, prior to the University's expenditure of any funds under a PHS-funded research project, ensure public accessibility as provided herein to certain information about such conflicts of interest, by providing in writing, within five days of a valid request (http://tulane.edu/counsel/upload/Request-for-Report-of-Financial-Conflict-of-Interest-2.pdf):

-- (a) the name, title and role of the individual with the Research Financial Interest; - (b) the entity with which the Research Financial Interest is held; and - (c) the nature and approximate value of the Research Financial Interest.
-When the University responds to such a request, the University will indicate in its written response that, "The information provided is current as of the date of the correspondence and is subject to updates, on at least an annual basis and within 60 days of the University's identification of a new financial Conflict of Interest; updates are not provided automatically, but may be requested".
-Such information regarding Conflicts of Interest of a financial nature and PHS Financial Conflicts of Interest is to be retained and available for three years from the date that the information was most recently updated and will be updated annually and within 60 days of the receipt of any new information.
+(2) Public Disclosure.
+If the Investigator of a PHS-Funded Human Subjects Research project who is the project director, principal investigator or otherwise identified by the University as senior/key personnel on the grant application has been determined by the COI Committee to have a Conflict of Interest of a financial nature or a PHS Financial Conflict of Interest, (where the conflict of interest was disclosed and is still held by the project director, principal investigator or senior/key personnel), then, the University will, prior to the University's expenditure of any funds under a PHSfunded research project, ensure public accessibility as provided herein to certain information about such conflicts of interest, by providing in writing, within five days of a valid request (http://tulane.edu/counsel/upload/Request-for-Report-of-Financial-Conflict-of-Interest-2.pdf): (i) the name, title and role of the individual with the Research Financial Interest; (ii) the entity with which the Research Financial Interest is held; and (iii) the nature and approximate value of the Research Financial Interest.
+When the University responds to such a request, the University will indicate in its written response that, "The information provided is current as of the date of the correspondence and is subject to updates, on at least an annual basis and within 60 days of the University's identification of a new financial conflict of interest; updates are not provided automatically, but may be requested". information regarding Conflicts of Interest of a financial nature and PHS Financial Conflicts of Interest is to be retained and available for three years from the date that the information was most recently updated and will be updated annually and within 60 days of the receipt of any new information.

-Other Reporting and Corrective Action
+H. Other Reporting and Corrective Action